NWMichl/openvuln/README.md

 ### 4. (opt) A list of known security advisories via the external file known_vuln.yml

 This is just a flat dictionary with the advisoryId as the key and an optional comment as value, to document the status and/or countermeasures for each vulnerability in your infrastructure.
-This is useful to keep track of security improving activities and to quickly spot when new/unseen advisories arive.
+Useful to keep track of security improving activities and to quickly spot when new advisories arive.
 The format of the file looks like:

     ---
     cisco-sa-20200226-fxos-nxos-cdp: CDP not in use / disabled